 If your organisation is part of or affiliated to a national organisation, body or network, we encourage you to contact your national office or HQ to find out whether there are plans to submit an application on behalf of the national network before you make a start on an application for funding.

-Yes, as long as the proposed project is clearly for public benefit and fits the focus of an open funding programme.
+Yes, as long as your organisation is legally constituted, the proposed project is clearly for public benefit and fits the focus of an open funding programme.
 If your application progresses to Stage 2, we will ask you for further information to support appropriate due diligence.

 No. We do not fund individuals or causes that will benefit just one person.
 This includes grants for educational bursaries, gap year or elective projects, and academic research as part of undergraduate or postgraduate education.

 Yes, the Bupa UK Foundation does accept partnership bids.
 However, one clearly identified lead organisation will need to submit the application on behalf of the partnership and act as the main point of contact for all communication with the Bupa UK Foundation.
 If the project is successful in securing funding, the lead organisation will be required to take on a central co-ordinating role to ensure the project is delivered as outlined.